The Hypnotist (1957 film): Critical reception

+Kinematograph Weekly called it "a darned good British programmer".

+The Monthly Film Bulletin wrote: "The narrative of this murder mystery is so hung about with rambling and unconnected sub-plots as to become hopelessly confused.
+A most inept performance by Paul Carpenter only adds to the muddle; but there is some good playing by Kay Callard and Ellen Pollock."

+Picture Show wrote: "Competently directed and acted, it has a plot that grips the interest throughout."

 The Radio Times wrote "Irish-born director Montgomery Tully was one of the key figures in the British B-movie industry during the 1950s and 1960s.
 This is one of his better efforts, as psychiatrist Roland Culver attempts to frame disturbed test pilot Paul Carpenter for the murder of his wife.
-Culver does a nice line in evil manipulation and Patricia Roc is typically spirited as the girlfriend standing by her man";
+Culver does a nice line in evil manipulation and Patricia Roc is typically spirited as the girlfriend standing by her man."